maxgohren/ESPip-Boy/devlogs/September2025-SchematicTime.md

+# September 10 2025 - Wednesday 01:06 AM
+Man LVGL is not simple to use.
+Manual install of folders to different locations in the library.
+Copy the config to the libraries folder.
+Compile and get the hello world running ok?
+Now try the demos, that in order to get it to just barely work (it doesn't seem to respond to my choice of demo from the
+		aformentioned config file) I need to manually massage a relative include path of a header.
+WTF?

+The one thing keeping me going right now is this demo of a smartwatch [UI](https://lvgl.io/demos).
+It looks so amazing, I really hope I can get this stable and working!

+Time for bed now though, I am happy I got my demo working when this morning I could only get the Hello World working.

 # September  9 2025 - Tuesday 09:50 AM
 Waiting for hardware.
 Stuck on power supply choices.
 Simple discrete components linked together or a powerful PMIC with everything but the kitchen sink?
 I do